Variance propagation for density surface models: Variance propagation for Density Surface Models

+This method can be applied automatically to almost any distance sampling setup provided one can calculate detection probabilities, find their derivatives, and obtain a Hessian for the likelihood.
+Simultaneous estimates $\boldsymbol{\beta}$ and $\boldsymbol{\delta}$ can be obtained from standard GAM fitting software.
+Posterior inferences about $\boldsymbol{\beta}$ (therefore $\rho$ and abundance) automatically propagate the uncertainty from fitting the detection function.

 The only technical difference from fitting a standard GAM, is that $\boldsymbol{\lambda}$ is usually unknown and has to be estimated (i.e., the prior on $\boldsymbol{\beta}$ has known covariance, but unknown scale), whereas the prior on $\boldsymbol{\delta}$ is completely determined from the detection function fitting (i.e., in effect $\lambda_{\boldsymbol{\delta}}=1/\phi$, where $\phi$ is the scale parameter).
-This setup cannot be specified directly in the \textsf{R} package \texttt{mgcv} because of implementation details (at least up to version 1.8; it may be possible within other GAM implementations), unless $\phi$ is fixed (as opposed to estimated).
-With per-segment count data, a fixed $\phi$ (of 1) would correspond to a purely Poisson response, which might be appropriate if maximum count per segment is only 1 or 2.
-In our experience, better fits can usually be obtained by estimating $\phi$ and using a Tweedie response distribution.
-In order to implement (\ref{eq:link-with-delta}) for a general response distribution using \texttt{mgcv} \citep{Wood:2011cl}, we therefore use a one-dimensional search over $\phi$ to maximize the marginal REML.
+This setup cannot be specified directly in the \textsf{R} package \texttt{mgcv} because of implementation details (at least up to version 1.8; it may be possible within other GAM implementations), unless $\phi$ is fixed rather than estimated.
+This is fine for Poisson or negative binomial response, but in our experience, better fits can often be obtained using a Tweedie response distribution, for which $\phi$ must be estimated.
+In order to implement (\ref{eq:link-with-delta}) for a general response distribution using \texttt{mgcv}, we therefore use a one-dimensional search over $\phi$ to maximize the marginal REML.
 At each iteration, given the working value $\phi^{*}$, we re-fit the GAM fixing $\phi=\phi^{*}$ and $\lambda_{\boldsymbol{\delta}}=1/\phi^{*}$.
 Speed can be improved by re-using some of the setup computations (design matrices, etc) at each iteration.